Corvus.Quantum

 How It Works

 The platform follows a five-stage secure communication pipeline.
-New participants enroll through a Zero Trust registration process, receive cryptographic keys via dual distribution channels, encrypt their data at the source application, and stream it through Kafka's fault-tolerant infrastructure.
+New participants enroll through a Zero Trust registration process.
+They receive cryptographic keys via dual distribution channels.
+Data is encrypted at the source and streamed through Kafka's fault-tolerant infrastructure.
 Recipients decrypt messages only after full key verification.
 Continuous security protocols ensure adaptive key rotation and persistent authentication throughout every session.

 Step 01